VeeamHub/veeam-vbr-sdk-go/client/docs/ScaleOutRepositoryModel.md

 ### NewScaleOutRepositoryModel

-`func NewScaleOutRepositoryModel(id string, name string, description string, tag string, performanceTier PerformanceTierModel, ) *ScaleOutRepositoryModel`
+`func NewScaleOutRepositoryModel(id string, name string, description string, performanceTier PerformanceTierModel, ) *ScaleOutRepositoryModel`

 NewScaleOutRepositoryModel instantiates a new ScaleOutRepositoryModel object This constructor will assign default values to properties that have it defined,